looking at an ambrosia apple

 The area is home to sprawling acres of fruit orchards and vineyards.
 Sally & Wilfrid still grow organic ambrosia apples at their farm in Cawston, BC, including from the Mother Tree, which sprung up by chance at the end of a row of Jonagold trees.

-Though the genetic lineage of Ambrosia is unknown, this type of apple is thought to be a cross of Golden Delicious with Starking Delicious.
+Though the genetic lineage of Ambrosia is unknown, this cultivar is thought to be a cross between Golden Delicious and Starking Delicious.
 Golden Delicious is the parent of many popular tasty apples, including the Royal Gala.
-The Starking Delicious is a strain of Red Delicious known for its superior taste.
+Starking Delicious is a strain of Red Delicious known for its superior taste.

 “Parentage: Unknown.
 A naturally occurring chance seedling that was found in a cultivated orchard of Sally and Wilfrid Mennell possibly arising from a cross of Starking Delicious and Golden Delicious.”